ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 | V3C grouping | V3C | NORMAL | "this memo" |
 {: #table-v3c-group-type title="Additional semantics for V3C SDP group type"}

-NOTE: (informative) "this memo" to be replaced wit the RFC number, once it becomes available.
+NOTE: (informative) "this memo" to be replaced with the RFC number, once it becomes available.

 # Security considerations {#Security-considerations}